 In 2008, Joanne was widowed when Paul Newman passed away after an illness which many believe to be lung cancer.
 Sadly, since the death of her long-term partner, Joanne Woodward developed Alzheimer’s disease.

 Joanne Woodward’s life and accomplishments in film and fame continue to inspire.
-Her graceful evolution from plays to television, films and humanitarian work stand as a testament to her talent and values as a person.
+Her graceful evolution from plays to television, films and humanitarian work stands as a testament to her talent and values as a person.

 Throughout the success of her movies and countless awards, Joanne Woodward demonstrated a grounded personality which is often left behind in the fast pace of show business.
 An artist who starred in dozens of films and television series, she continues to be among the unsung heroes of Hollywood.